What you need to know

 What agricultural chemicals include

 Agricultural chemical products are used to manage the health and productivity of plants.
 These products are defined under the Agricultural Compounds and Veterinary Medicines (ACVM) Act as agricultural compounds.
-Depending on the product's ingredients or claims made about its use, it may need to be registered.
+If your agricultural chemical is manufactured for export only, it does not need to be registered in New Zealand.

 Types of agricultural chemical

 Agricultural chemicals are used on plants to control pests or change a plant's productivity.
 Products include: